syncthing/syncthing/protocol/PROTOCOL.md

 detected and received change.
 The combination of Repository, Name and Version uniquely identifies the contents of a file at a given point in time.

+The Local Version field is the value of a node local monotonic clock at the time of last local database update to a file.
+The clock ticks on every local database update.

 The Flags field is made up of the following single bit flags: